 Flash Memory Status Info Description Status Register (HEX) Raw page status register captured from device Status ECC2 Check Check for ECC2 issue in the page status Data ECC2 Check Check for ECC2 issue in the page data Write Count Check if the page-write count is within the expected range.
-The expected write count is greater than or equal to: 6,384 - SmartFusion devices 2,288 - Fusion devices Note: Write count, if corrupted, cannot be reset to a valid value within the customer flow;invalid write count will not prevent device from being programmed with the FlashPro tool.
+The expected write count is greater than or equal to: 6,384 - SmartFusion devices

+2.288 - Fusion devices Flash Memory Status Info Description Note: Write count, if corrupted, cannot be reset to a valid value within to customer flow; invalid write count will not prevent device from being programmed with the FlashPro tool.
+The write count on all good eNVM pages is set to be 2288 instead of 0 the manufacturing flow.
+The starting count of the eNVM is 2288.
+Each time the page is programmed or erased the count increments by one.
+There is a Threshold that is set to 12288, which equals to 3 4096.
+Since the threshold can only be set in multiples of 4096 (2^12), to set a 10,000 limit, the Threshold is set to 12288 and the start count is set to programmed with the FlashPro tool.
 The write count on all good eNVM pages is set to be 2288 instead of 0 in the manufacturing flow.
 The starting count of the eNVM is 2288.
 Each time the page is programmed or erased the count increments by one.
 There is a Threshold that is set to 12288, which equals to 3 4096.
 Since the threshold can only be set in multiples of 4096 (2^12), to set a 10,000 limit, the Threshold is set to 12288 and the start count is set to 2288; and thus the eNVM has a 10k write cycle limit.
-After the write count exceeds the threshold, the STATUS bit goes to 11 when attempting to erase/program the page.
+After the write count